 Katherine Chamberlain - Presiding Member

 I've been a Mataura School parent since 2019 when our daughter started in Ruma Kiwi.
 I'm hoping to contribute my skills and experience by serving on the Board and supporting the great mahi that happens here.
 Our family moved into Mataura in 2022 and are loving living locally.
 My hope is that everyone here can feel proud to call Mataura home and when our kids look back in years to come, they will see how their time at Mataura School helped lay the groundwork for future success in life.
-I can be contacted by emailing katherine@mataura.school.nz or by leaving a message for me with Maxine at the office.
+I can be contacted by emailing katherine@mataura.school.nz or by leaving a message for me with Cherie at the office.

 Hayley Cowan